salmanee/Librarian/README.md

 |       `-- run_extract_fv.sh
 ```

 * downloaded_apks_AndroZoo_May-19-2020: Contains the top 200 apps collected from GooglePlay along with their previous releases (obtained from AndroZoo).
+Due to the large size of this folder (209 GB), this datasets will be provided seprately later.
 * KnownLibs_FVs: Features vectors extracted from our groundTruth (KnownLibs).
 * UnknownLibs_bins: biniares extracted from apps in *downloaded_apks_AndroZoo_May-19-2020* arranged into folders based on their sha256.
-(Run: `python3 /scripts/cluster_libs.py` to obtain them)
+(Run: `python3 /scripts/cluster_libs.py` to obtain them).
+Due to the large size of this folder (71 GB), this datasets will be provided seprately later.
 * UnknownLibs_FVs: Features vectors extracted from *UnknownLibs_bins*
 * scripts:
   * clusters_libs.py: Extracts biniares from apps and clusters them based on their sha256